jdforrester/mediawiki-extensions-TemplateData/Specification.md

 * Requires
 * Value: `Object`

 Describes each of the template's parameters.
-The `params` object maps parameter names to `Param` objects.
+The `params` object MUST map parameter names to `Param` objects.

 #### 3.1.3 `paramOrder`
 * Optional
 * Value: `Array`

-The logical order in which parameters should be displayed.
-The `paramOrder` array must contain all parameter keys exactly once.
+The logical order in which parameters SHOULD be displayed.
+The `paramOrder` array MUST contain all parameter keys exactly once.

 #### 3.1.4 `sets`
 * Required
 * Value: `Array`

-List of groups of parameters that may be used together.
-Any given parameter may be part of multiple sets.
-A parameter is not required to be referenced in a set.
-The `sets` array must contain `Set` objects.
+List of groups of parameters that MAY be used together.
+Any given parameter MAY be part of multiple sets.
+A parameter is NOT REQUIRED to be referenced in a set.
+The `sets` array MUST contain `Set` objects.

 ### 3.2 Param
 * Value: `Object`